 What we eat directly influences our bodies as it provides vital nutrients and fuel for our bodies and minds to function at their optimal level.
 When diets become inferior, our physical and cognitive health suffers which greatly impacts our overall lives.
 Working as a nutritionist, you play a major role in shaping an individual’s health and teaching them how they can minimize health risks through proper diet.

 Certain health conditions benefit greatly from modifying one’s diet like heart disease, diabetes, hypertension, cancer and obesity.
 Individuals who have experienced a setback in their health greatly benefit from sound nutritional guidelines based on scientific evidence that emphasize vitamins, minerals, nutrients and a well–balanced diet that encourages muscle strengthening and toning, improved endurance and stamina and nourishing the body through a period of recovery.

 Nutritionists specialize in areas of diabetic, renal, cardiovascular, oncology, pediatric and geriatric care.
 Their average salary is reported to be $55,000 a year (www.bls.gov) which makes this career choice a rewarding one as you apply your knowledge of biology and science to make an impact in your community for those seeking better health outcomes through the assistance of a nutritional professional.

 Find Nutritionist Training in Your Area

-You can find a nutritionist training program available near you by using our online search tool.
+You can find a program with a wide variety of nutritionist classes available near you by using our online search tool.
 Enter your zip code to search both online and campus–ased programs offering a range of degrees in the nutrition fields.
 Enter your information today and start an exciting career as a nutritionist!